 Two big misses in this area:

-2) They should be stored below eye level, so that the bottles don't fall on staff when they are taking them off the shelf.
+2) The area should be also stored below eye level, so that the bottles don't fall on staff when they are taking them off the shelf.

 Studies have demonstrated trace contamination of manufacturer containers so it is a good idea to wipe bottles down with deactivating wipes prior to putting them on the shelf.
 This just provides an extra layer of protection in the case that a hazardous drug mistakenly gets put in the non-hazardous area, handled without gloves, etc.